mayurikumari047/DigitClassification-BackPropagationAlgorithm/README.md

 # Pattern Classification-Backpropagation Algorithm

-Digit/Pattern Classification using Backpropagation Algorithm on MNIST dataset
+Scratch implmentation of Backpropagation Algorithm for Digit/Pattern Classification on MNIST dataset without any use of existing Machine Learning libraries

 Size of the training data set for pattern classification: 60000 * 784